ElektraInitiative/libelektra/doc/decisions/0_drafts/keyname.md

 But with a namespace it would be something like `"\1\0\foo\0bar"` and developers would need to remember what namespace `\1` is.
 Using the `KEY_NS_*` constants like this is not easily possible.

-Both order and hierarchy comparisons are very simple in this case and can be implemented with little more logic than a few `memcmp`.
+Both order and hierarchy comparisons are very simple in this case and can be implemented with a single `memcmp` and a tiny amount of extra logic (e.g., to handle cascading names).
-Iterating over the individual parts is also trivial, since all parts are separated by zero bytes.
+Iterating over the individual parts is also trivial, since all parts are separated by `\0` bytes.

 ### Only unescaped name, with separate namespace

-To solve the namespace issue of the above solution, the namespace could be separated.
+In the above solution, the entire unescaped name (including the namespace) would always be considered one unit.

-In the API it is an obvious solution.
+As such, there would only be a single pointer and a size in an API that needs a name.
+This can be inconvenient, because it makes using the `KEY_NS_*` constants more difficult.

+This solution enhances the above, by considering the namespace a separate thing.
+In the API the name could now be given as separated into namespace and the rest of the name.
 Instead of taking a single pointer and size, which receive values like `"\1\0foo\0bar"` and `10`, the API would take a namespace, a pointer, and a size, with values like `KEY_NS_CASCADING`, `"foo\0bar"` and `8`.

+Internally, we don't necessarily need to store this a separate fields.
-Internally, this could be combined into one buffer, stored as a single pointer and size, again.
+The namespace could be combined into one buffer with the rest of the name, and stored as a single pointer and size.
 However, depending on the API there can also be benefits to keeping the namespace as a separate field.

-Even with a separate namespace field, the benefits of "Only unescaped name" are retained.
+Even with a separate namespace field, the most benefits of "Only unescaped name" are retained.
 The memory consumption is near minimal (alignment padding can cause a difference).
 Comparisons are exactly the same, just with an additional namespace byte comparison beforehand.